jonnylil12/CSC-470-Term-Project/README.md

 This is a Hotel Managment System for our class project.

-The MAIN.py and MANAGMENT.py are the only executable files that access the program from two different fronts.
+The MAIN.py and MANAGMENT.py are the only executable files that access the program from two different interfaces.

 All the pages are seperated into there own files and have there own self - enclosed functionality.